The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,453||$1,517|

-If you're carrying an at-fault collision, speeding ticket, reckless driving citation, or DUI on your driving résumé, MetLife could be a better choice than Progressive.
-Each auto insurance company prices policies differently after a violation, so don't hesitate to shop around to find out which insurer suits you.
+If you have an at-fault collision, speeding ticket, reckless driving citation, or DUI on your driving record, MetLife could be a better choice than Progressive.
+Every auto insurance company has different post-violation pricing structures, so always do your due diligence and compare quotes to understand which insurer suits you.

 |At-fault accident (damage < $1,000)||$2,720||$2,598|